ibm-cloud-docs/vpc/about-confidential-computing.md

 # Confidential computing with LinuxONE
 {: #about-se}

 Confidential computing is enabled on LinuxONE (s390x processor architecture) by using the [IBM Secure Execution for Linux](https://www.ibm.com/docs/en/linux-on-systems?topic=management-secure-execution){: external} technology.
 This technology is part of the hardware of IBM z15 (z15) and IBM LinuxONE III generation systems.
 With IBM Secure Execution for Linux, you can securely deploy workloads in the cloud.
-It ensures the integrity and confidentiality of boot images, and server authenticity.
+It helps ensure the integrity and confidentiality of boot images, and server authenticity.
 Applications are isolated from the operating system, thus providing more privacy and security for the workload.
 {: shortdesc}

 By using IBM Secure Execution for Linux, you can create encrypted Linux images that can run on a public, private, or hybrid cloud with their in-use memory protected.
 The workload or data is protected from external and insider threats.

-A new operating system that leverages the IBM Secure Execution for Linux technology is now available as **IBM Hyper Protect**.
-The associated image that's used to create the instance is called the [IBM Hyper Protect Container Runtime (HPCR) image](/docs/vpc?topic=vpc-vsabout-images#hyper-protect-runtime).
+A new operating system that uses the IBM Secure Execution for Linux technology is now available as **IBM Hyper Protect**.
+The associated image that is used to create the instance is called the [IBM Hyper Protect Container Runtime (HPCR) image](/docs/vpc?topic=vpc-vsabout-images#hyper-protect-runtime).
 A virtual server instance that's provisioned by using this image is called as an **{{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for VPC** (Virtual Private Cloud) instance.

 For a technical deep dive into the IBM Hyper Protect Platform, see the white paper [The Second Generation of IBM Hyper Protect Platform](https://www.ibm.com/downloads/cas/GPVMWPM3){: external}.

-Check out the [tutorial](/docs/vpc?topic=vpc-financial-transaction-confidential-computing-on-hyper-protect-virtual-server-for-vpc) and the [video](https://mediacenter.ibm.com/media/Confidential+Computing+for+a+financial+transaction+using+Hyper+Protect+Virtual+Server+for+VPC/1_vv3j2oo6){: external} on Confidential Computing for a financial transaction using Hyper Protect Virtual Server for VPC.
-You can learn about how to protect Personally Identifiable Information and credit card information entered into web forms by using Confidential Computing on Hyper Protect Virtual Server for VPC.
+Check out the [tutorial](/docs/vpc?topic=vpc-financial-transaction-confidential-computing-on-hyper-protect-virtual-server-for-vpc) and the [video](https://mediacenter.ibm.com/media/Confidential+Computing+for+a+financial+transaction+using+Hyper+Protect+Virtual+Server+for+VPC/1_vv3j2oo6){: external} on Confidential Computing for a financial transaction by using Hyper Protect Virtual Server for VPC.
+You can learn about how to protect Personally Identifiable Information and credit card information that is entered into web forms by using Confidential Computing on Hyper Protect Virtual Server for VPC.

 For the on-prem version of {{site.data.keyword.hpvs}}, see [IBM Hyper Protect Virtual Servers v2.1](https://community.ibm.com/community/user/ibmz-and-linuxone/blogs/nicolas-mding/2022/10/06/ibm-hyper-protect-virtual-servers-v21){: external}.